Lancy: History

-Lancy is first mentioned in 1097 as Lanciaco meaning "fearless".
+Lancy is first mentioned in 1097 as Lanciaco'.

 Geography

 Lancy has an area, As of 2009, of 4.77 km2.
 Of this area, 0.25 km2 or 5.2% is used for agricultural purposes, while 0.31 km2 or 6.5% is forested.
 Of the rest of the land, 4.26 km2 or 89.3% is settled (buildings or roads), 0.02 km2 or 0.4% is either rivers or lakes.

 Of the built up area, industrial buildings made up 8.2% of the total area while housing and buildings made up 45.7% and transportation infrastructure made up 26.4%.
 Power and water infrastructure as well as other special developed areas made up 2.7% of the area while parks, green belts and sports fields made up 6.3%.
 Out of the forested land, 5.0% of the total land area is heavily forested and 1.5% is covered with orchards or small clusters of trees.
 Of the agricultural land, 3.4% is used for growing crops and 1.5% is pastures.
 All the water in the municipality is flowing water.

 The municipality is located on the left bank of the Rhone river.
 It consists of the villages of Grand-Lancy and Petit-Lancy (which are separated from each other by the Aire valley) as well as the hamlets of Pesay, Saint-Georges, La Tour, La Vendée, Le Pont Rouge.

 The municipality of Lancy consists of the sub-sections or villages of Les Grandes-Communes, Lancy - Saint-Georges, Petit-Lancy - Tivoli, Surville, La Praille - Pont-Rouge, La Praille - Marchandises, La Praille - Rte des Jeunes, La Praille - stade, Lancy - La Chapelle, Le Bachet, Les Palettes.